Selling is a lot about psychology.

 We will provide you with the necessary tools for you to reach your next challenge.

-I feel better now, it was such a good text that I was sorry not to publish it 😊
+I feel better now, I thought it was quite good, and I was sorry it hadn’t seen the day light 😊

 Playing Emotional Chords: The Psychological Triggers